Herrera hits 2 homers, Nola goes 7, Phils beat Braves 7-3

 TRAINER'S ROOM

-Braves: C Tyler Flowers was reinstated from the 10-day disabled list and C Carlos Perez was designated for assignment.
+Braves: C Tyler Flowers was reinstated from the 10-day DL and C Carlos Perez was designated for assignment.
 The team also recalled Whitley from Triple-A Gwinnett and RHP Matt Wisler was optioned.

 Phillies: RHP Ben Lively was placed on the 10-day DL because of a strained lower back.
 Righty Jake Thompson was recalled from Triple-A Lehigh Valley.